terrier-org/pyterrier/docs/parallel.rst

 Pure python transformers, such as `pt.text.sliding()` are picklable.
 However, parallelising only `pt.text.sliding()` may not produce efficiency gains, due to the overheads of shuffling data back and forward.

 Entire transformer pipelines (i.e. combined using operators) can be pickled and parallelised.
-In general, you should only parallelise the most inefficient component of your process, while also minimising the amount of data being transferred between processes.
+In general, you should parallelise the most inefficient component of your process, while also minimising the amount of data being transferred between processes.
 For instance, consider the following pipeline::